chojolan00/CYP_finalproj/README.md

 # The Distribution of PM 2.5 in San Franciso and its Relationship with Ashtma Hospitalization Rates

+##Asthma
+In 2017, Asthma related complications resulteed in an estimate 1.6 million emerency departments visits throughout the country.
+The prevalence of ashtma mong the United States population was about %8 in 2018.
+While there has been a decrease in trend on asthma among children, there continues to be inequities that influence asthma related outcomes.
+According to surveys by the CDC, asthma prevalence was found to be higher among families with a family income of <100% from the federal poverty line.

 You can use the [editor on GitHub](https://github.com/chojolan00/CYP_finalproj/edit/main/README.md) to maintain and preview the content for your website in Markdown files.